July 26, 2019

 IIDs require a driver to pass a Breathalyzer test before they can start their car.
 If there is a detectable amount of alcohol in their system, then the car will not start and they will have to wait a certain amount of time before trying again.

-If you are charged with a DUI, contact the attorneys at Hagar and Phillips immediately.
+If you are charged with a DUI, contact the Lebanon TN attorneys at Hagar and Phillips immediately.
 We are here to help you in any way possible.
 Our deep knowledge of the legal system puts us in a great position to serve as your attorney in this confusing time.
+Use our Contact Form or give us a call today to learn more at 615-784-4588.

 The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should consult an attorney for advice regarding your individual situation.
 We invite you to contact us and welcome your calls, letters and electronic mail.
 Contacting us does not create an attorney-client relationship.
 Please do not send any confidential information to us until such time as an attorney-client relationship has been established.